 Devon House in St. Andrew, Jamaica makes the best ice-cream I’ve ever had in my life.
 International critics agree too, ranking the Devon House I-Scream parlour as serving one of the world’s top 10 best ice-creams.
-I recently relocated to a next corner of this beautiful island so Devon House is no longer as accessible for me, but I do crave a delicious patty and ice-cream scoop set against the lovely antique theme of red brick and cobblestones ever so often.
-That being said, there’s so much more to Devon House than delicious ice-cream and being home to Jamaica’s first coloured millionaire.
+I recently relocated to a next corner of this beautiful island so Devon House is no longer as accessible for me, but I do crave a delicious ice-cream scoop set against the lovely antique theme of red brick and cobblestones ever so often.
+That being said, there’s so much more to Devon House than ice-cream and being home to Jamaica’s first coloured millionaire.
 Devon House has evolved into an exciting village with gourmet à la carte restaurants, a relaxing day spa, quaint souvenir shops, a first-rate bakery, clothing stores and interesting delicatessens which slip below the radar when we brand Devon House solely as a mansion and award-winning ice cream parlour.
 Thus, this week I decided to share 10 other ways to enjoy this beautiful property.

 2) Wash off your heart at Coco Raw.

 Coconuts are fruits of the coconut palm tree, a popular tree grown in the tropics, and from which water, milk, oil and a tasty meat or jelly are obtained.
 The coconut is well-known to the Caribbean diet for its flavour and potential health benefits, and at Coco Raw, coconut features in every single smoothie, shaved ice and juice from the menu.
 What a lovely way to beat the Kingston heat!
 Their smoothies go great with patties from spot #3.

 3) Bite into a curry goat patty (& other yummy pastries) at the Devon House Bakery.